 Now I’m not going to have claimed to have read the book but his sentiments ring true today, especially in the financial planning world.

-Posted by siteadmin on Wednesday 26th April 2017
+Posted by siteadmin on Wednesday 26th of April 2017

 I was out with Caroline recently when we saw a young father trying his best to calm, control and cajole his energetic toddler children who were doing their best to drive him completely mad.